Chmood/roots/README.md

 * load-grunt-task and time-grunt support
 * Using bower_components for bootrstrap's stylesheets and plugins
 * Added sass-bootstrap support with compass and cssmin tasks
-* Added a custom bootrstrap.{less,sass}, not using the one in bower_components
+* Added a custom bootstrap.{less,sass}, not using the one in bower_components
 * jshint-stylish for better reports
 * CSS autoprefixer task